 The presence of Norovirus can only be confirmed through laboratory analysis.
-It is impossible to know initially that one is dealing with NOROVIRUS, therefore always use personal protection.
+It is impossible to know initially that one is dealing with Norovirus, therefore always use personal protection.

-- Clean up person gets the "Clean Up Kit." - Mix or prepare the disinfectant spray.
-(VIRKON: mix 10 grams or approximately 2/3rds of a tablespoon to 16 ounces of water.) - Wash hands prior to putting on the personal protection equipment. - Go to the edge of the spill site (25 feet from spill) and suit up in the following order: put on gown, hair cover, shoe covers, face cover, and gloves.
-A face cover is not absolute protection from virus particles but will protect eyes, nose and mouth from splash.
+- Clean up person gets the "Clean Up Kit." - Mix or prepare the disinfectant spray. - Wash hands prior to putting on the personal protection equipment. - Go to the edge of the spill site (25 feet from spill) and suit up in the following order: put on gown, eye and respiratory protection and gloves.
 Gloves should cover the gown sleeve.